What can I expect in a session?

-If an appointment is missed with less than 24-hour notice, you will be billed the full fee.
+You will be billed the full fee if an appointment is missed with less than 24-hour notice.
 Cancellation/rescheduling messages may be left on our confidential voicemail or emailed.

 If sessions are held outside, what happens during bad weather?

-If there is inclement weather during your session time we will move
+If there is inclement weather during your session, we will move

 your session to a telehealth session.